Thanks for emailing that article!

 Christopher leads and supports all Glaucoma Research Foundation events and functions, including Glaucoma 360, which includes the Annual Gala and the New Horizon Forum, the Annual Dinner, the Patient Summit, receptions at ophthalmic meetings and all cultivation events.
 He is an event professional and has worked with many nonprofit organizations in San Francisco in a variety of capacities.
 Christopher is a marathoner, volunteers as a docent at the Haas-Lilienthal House and serves on the Board of Directors for the Merola Opera Program.
 After many years as a consultant for GRF, Christopher joined the organization in a full-time capacity in 2018.

-Michelle provides direct support for all development activities and events including Glaucoma 360.
-In addition, she is involved in our education programs to assist both patients and caregivers with finding helpful glaucoma-related resources.
+Michelle manages the programs and speakers for our events including the Glaucoma 360 New Horizons Forum and our Annual Patient Summit.
+In addition, she works closely with the Board of Directors and various Committees to facilitate engagement and ongoing communications.
 Michelle joined Glaucoma Research Foundation after 11 years of working as a doctor of veterinary medicine in Argentina.
 She recently moved to California to pursue her interest in nonprofit organizations and put her medical background to good use.